nmfs-opensci/NMFSHackDays-2025/topics-2025/2025-echopype/index.md

 ## Demo notebooks

-The two notebooks in this the hackhour repo are copied from the [echopype-examples](https://github.com/OSOceanAcoustics/echopype-examples) repository, so they are "frozen" as of April 2025 and work with echopype v0.10.1.
+The two notebooks in the hackhour repo are copied from the [echopype-examples](https://github.com/OSOceanAcoustics/echopype-examples) repository, so they are "frozen" as of April 2025 and work with echopype v0.10.1.
 Go to the repo for the updated notebooks that would work with later echopype versions.

 * [Getting started with Echopype](./getting_started.ipynb)
 * [Watching a solar eclipse using a moored, upward-looking OOI echosounder](./OOI_eclipse.ipynb)